ztw17/partial-locals-reading-chi01-seng-ft-010620/README.md

 > **ASIDE**: This should recall the "why do methods have arguments and
 > parameters" discussion from when you were learning to write methods.

 Let's start with the author show page.
+Watch our _process_ here as we're going to apply it to all views that reference this `name` and `hometown` information.

 Let's remove the code from our `app/views/authors/show.html.erb` page.
 Now our file should be empty: `app/views/authors/show.html.erb`